 Collecting and freezing testicular tissue is in the early stages of research.
 It is not widely available in the UK and there is no evidence yet of successful pregnancies using this tissue.

-You can read more about these common male fertility treatments on the Macmillan website.
+You can read more about common fertility treatments on the Macmillan website.

 Sometimes you need a stem cell transplant very quickly.
 This might mean that there is not enough time to preserve your fertility before treatment starts.
 This is why it’s important to have conversations about your fertility as soon as possible after diagnosis.
 You may be able to delay your stem cell transplant, but your medical team will know best.
 Whatever happens, remember that conversations about your fertility are important and it’s OK to ask your medical team to explain things in detail.